Resources

 The Web site links are listed alphabetically, and grouped very loosely into five categories: those related to Destination, Transportation, Accommodation, and Minimization, plus miscellaneous Information.

-Please take a moment to let me know if you find broken links on this page, Web sites that are no longer as I have described them, or anything else that needs fixing!
+Things change.
+Please take a moment to let me know if you find broken links on this page, Web sites that are no longer as I have described them, or anything else that needs fixing.

 Destination

-PDF versions of arrival/travel guides for many locations worldwide (of varying quality, but all for free) can be had from several sites, including Arrival Guides, In Your Pocket, Hostelworld, Travelfish, BootsnAll, tripwolf, BookBoon, and Guiomatic.
+PDF versions of arrival/travel guides for many locations worldwide (of varying quality, but all for free) can be had from several sites, including Arrival Guides, In Your Pocket, and Offbeat Tracks.

 Wonder what your money is worth in some other currency?
 A great place to find out is OANDA's wonderful Currency Converter.
-They also offer the best (and free) currency converter app for smart phones, and will even create a customized, wallet-sized "cheat sheet" for you to print and take along!
+They also offer an excellent (and free) currency converter app for smart phones, and will even create a customized, wallet-sized "cheat sheet" for you to print (click on the "print" link at the top of the converter) and take along!

 Learning a bit (or a lot!) of the language(s) in use at your destination(s) is one of the best things you can do do improve your relationship with the local citizenry.
-The Language "Quick Fix" section of the BBC's site will help you do just that, by providing essential phrases, including MP3 pronunciation clips, for some three dozen languages.
-Want to delve even deeper into pronunciation (including nine major variations of English, plus an equal number of foreign languages)?
-Try fonetiks.org.
-And if you're travelling really far afield, Mark Rosenfelder has compiled translations of the numbers one through ten in an astonishing 5000+ languages!
+The Language "Quick Fix" section of the BBC's site (no longer updated, but still relevant) will help you do just that, by providing essential phrases, including MP3 pronunciation clips, for some three dozen languages.
+Want to delve even deeper into pronunciation?
+Try Forvo and fonetiks.org.
+Or the Omniglot site, which offer lists of useful phrases translated into well over a hundred languages (many phrases can be clicked to hear them pronounced).
+Finally, if you're travelling really far afield, the dedicated Mark Rosenfelder has compiled translations of the numbers 1–10 in an astonishing 5000+ languages!

 Wondering how to pronounce someone's name correctly?
-Both Pronounce Names and HearNames.com offer large collections of given and surnames from many different places, complete with phonetic and audio pronunciation assistance.
+Pronounce Names offers a large collection of given and surnames from many different places, complete with phonetic and audio pronunciation assistance.

-Produced by Time Out, "one of the planet's leading publishers of entertainment listings and city guides", this au courant site suggests where to go and what to do in over twenty of the world's major cities.
+Produced by Time Out, "one of the planet's leading publishers of entertainment listings and city guides", this au courant site suggests where to go and what to do in an impressive selection of worldwide cities.

 The nearest government tourist office, visitor's bureau, or the like is generally an area's best source of local information; for tourists, it should be the first stop when you arrive at a new place.
-The Tourism Offices Worldwide Directory is a bit plain, but has plenty of listings of such non-commercial services.
+The World Tourism Directory has plenty of listings of such non-commercial services.

 Wikitravel, a community-edited worldwide travel guide, is rapidly becoming an excellent source of information on destinations around (and off!) the globe, with plenty of additional travel-related topics — including a growing collection of phrasebooks — as well.